doofinder/llm_composer/README.md

 }
 ```

-The `LlmComposer.ProviderRunner` will handle provider selection, routing, and fallback automatically using the configured router.
+The `LlmComposer.ProvidersRunner` will handle provider selection, routing, and fallback automatically using the configured router.

 #### Fallback Logic